 Best Time To Cruise Alaska

-Cruise season in Alaska runs from mid-May to mid-September—but within that time frame, is one time better than another to book your cruise?
+Cruise season in Alaska runs from late April to early October —but within that time frame, is one time better than another to book your cruise?

 For a lot of cruisers, mid-June through mid-July is the peak season, because of optimum weather and daylight.